maybites/TextureSharing/README.md

 6. Once the library is installed, disable and reenable the addon.

+7. If the addon doesn't show a successfully loaded python-library, then try restarting blender.

-7. Save and close preferences.
+8. Save and close preferences.

 ## Usage